The Office of Quality Compliance conducts three types of reviews: Self-Assessment, Research Climate Assessment, and Best Practice Review.

-A For-Cause Review is a triggered investigation of any research study involving human subjects that has been identified through the ORIC.
+A Best Practice Review is a triggered investigation of any research study involving human subjects that has been identified through the ORIC.

 Although brief summaries are included below, the complete details describing each of the OQC review processes and procedures is provided as independent SOPs, here.

 A “Self-Assessment Review” is a voluntary review, conducted at the request of a study principal investigator or researcher, to obtain data and recommendations regarding how to improve study activities involving human participants.
 The information obtained during the review will describe how well the study is meeting federal, industry-sponsored, and University regulations and policies.
 An investigator or researcher can request a self-assessment through the IRB’s online application system, ERICA.
 After requesting a Self-Assessment, the study team will complete a Self-Assessment Checklist.
 The checklist contains questions on regulatory and study documentation, and will be used to facilitate review by the OQC.
 A link to the checklist is provided in the section header.

 Research Climate Assessment (RCA) Request RCA

 A “Research Climate Assessment” (RCA) is a nuanced, qualitative approach to obtaining information about a study from study team members and/or researchers.
 The purpose of a RCA is to augment the quantitative information from compliance reviews and/or formal audits conducted by compliance-related units.
 RCAs are conducted through individual interviews with members of the study teams.
 Each interview, which will be tailored for each study, last approximately 15 minutes.
 The data collected during an RCA will be aggregate so that the anonymity and confidentiality of study team respondents can be maintained, and will be used to (a) determine how well a study team is working together and (b) propose resources to support the work of the study team.